 Searching for User Interface test automation on Google will yield a lot of results for tools, but not much in the way of good practice.
-The result of this is a handful of UI automation stereotypes -- UI automation is unstable, UI automation is slow, record/playback is brittle, teams will spend more time on maintaining test code than they will actually testing.
-There is a hint of truth to those, people really do have problems building UI automation, but they don't have to.
+Search for experiences with GUI test automation and you may get some code (in the wrong programming language) or you get some … advice.
+The advice is lately to include a handful of UI automation stereotypes -- UI automation is unstable, UI automation is slow, record/playback is brittle, teams will spend more time on maintaining test code than they will actually

-This article cover some important aspects of automated website testing -- strengths and weaknesses, building tests, framework selection, and how automation fits into a software development strategy.
+This article covers some important aspects of automated website testing -- strengths and weaknesses, building tests, framework selection, and how automation fits into a software development strategy.

 The first step, before taking a look at the many options for tools and before building proofs of concept, is to ask the question 'why'.